 The only issues remaining relate to the property.
 Another edge is yours when you engage a buyer’s agent to represent you.
 With experience and knowledge, this professional knows how to push a seller’s buttons, if you will, and can negotiate assertively on your behalf.
 In short, a sellers’ market can work in the interest of a buyer who maximizes all available opportunities.

 For buyers with good credit, adequate assets and steady revenue streams, now might be better than later.
-While the economy is currently on an upswing, anything can happen, and will happen, in the future.
+While the economy is currently stable, anything can happen, and will happen, in the future.

 Those who have a steady income and meet lender guidelines can make their purchase move sooner rather than later.
 This does not mean you lack sympathy for the hardships of others.
 It is more a recognition that the present situation favors action over hesitation.

-Mortgage interest rates continue to rise this year.
+Mortgage interest rates continue to decline.
 This has major implications for prospective home buyers.
-According to Freddie Mac, a congressionally-chartered mortgage investment corporation, rates as of April 2022 sat at 5.11% for a 30-year fixed rate loan and 4.38% for a 15-year fixed product.
+According to Freddie Mac, a congressionally-chartered mortgage investment corporation, rates as of April 2026 sat at 6.11% for a 30-year fixed-rate loan and 5.50% for a 15-year fixed-rate mortgage.

 Buyers do not just pay for a house; they pay for the money to pay for a house.
 You owe it to yourself to minimize this expense by securing the lowest rate possible.